 [NOTE: SAUERKRAUT had not worked for anyone until recently - one person improved with a homemade sauerkraut, and several people with a sauerkraut made with garlic.
 Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.]

 REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A refrigerated L. sakei product specifically meant for the sinuses is now available in the United States.
-The company Lacto Health has introduced a kimchi derived Lactobacillus sakei product called Lacto Sinus - to be used when needed.
-Lacto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
-This product ships well because it holds up for a while without refrigeration.
+The company Lanto Health has introduced a kimchi derived Lactobacillus sakei product called Lanto Sinus - to be used when needed.
+Lanto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, high quality, and easy to use.
+This product ships well because it holds up for a while (days) without refrigeration.